 Cream cheese frosting is a pumpkin cupcake’s BFF.

-Here’s what I love most about the besties: cream cheese frosting doesn’t take away from the pumpkin flavor.
+Here’s what I love most about this duo: cream cheese frosting doesn’t take away from the pumpkin flavor.
 Rather, it lets the pumpkin cupcakes shine.
 Cream cheese frosting is not selfish.
-That’s a true friend, is it not?! 😉 We’d have a different story with, say, vanilla buttercream.
-Too sweet, too heavy, too overpowering.
-We want something light ‘n’ creamy.
-A frosting that melts on the tongue, a buttery and rich topping that isn’t cloyingly sweet.
+That’s a true friend, is it not?! 😉 We’d have a different story with, say, vanilla buttercream because it’s too sweet, too heavy, and too overpowering.

 This cream cheese frosting will hold a little shape if you pipe it, though a simple swirl with a knife works too.
-I like to use a round tip for piping, like this Ateco 808 large round.
-Looks like a big puffy cloud on top!
+I like to use a round tip for piping, like this Ateco 808 large round because it resembles a big puffy cloud on top!

 This is my favorite recipe for super moist and easy pumpkin spice cupcakes topped with delicious cream cheese frosting.